ktorio/ktor-documentation/topics/server-opentelemetry.md

 ### Add custom attributes {id="config-custom-attributes"}

-To attach custom attributes at the start and end of a span, use the `attributesExtractor` property:
+To attach custom attributes at the start or end of a span, use the `attributesExtractor` property:

 ```kotlin
 install(%plugin_name%) {